 I also recently completed a blog article on the same topic of “How to read water for winter steelhead” that you can access via the linked text.

 We are nearing the end of the “early returning” steelhead for the 2022-2023 season and if you’ve been able to put one or more steelhead on the bank you should be congratulated!
-We probably have 1-2 more weeks at most before things get even slimmer then they have been in terms of return.
+We probably have 1-2 more weeks at most before things get even slimmer than they have been in terms of return.

 Or folks are choosing to stay closer to home and fish familiar water that may provide a steelhead or two, but on a balance it’s more of an excuse to be on the water, experiencing the incredible outdoors and all the positive vibes provided there.